Mostafamaag/AskMe/README.md

 ## User Operations

   - Print questions: From you, To you, Feed Questions
-  - Ask and answer questions.
+  - Ask and answer questions
   - Delete a question (which might be a thread)

 ## Design